 You can also post the badge to the:

 PO Box 622

 We want to provide parking facilities for people with disabilities.
 We would encourage you to report any misuse of blue badges.
 Badges are strictly for use only by the badge holder.
 They’re not for use by family or friends for free parking.
 It's fraud and a criminal offence for someone other than the blue badge holder to use the badge.

 For more information on the Council’s enforcement policies see Enforcement policy (cheshireeast.gov.uk) Open in new window

 To report potential Blue Badge fraud or abuse contact the Blue Badge Team

 You can ask us to reconsider your application if we have said you are not eligible for a blue badge.
 View our Appeal Policy and Procedure (PDF, 81KB).

 You can expect the appeal process to take up to 6 weeks.

 Appeal a Blue Badge decision

-More information on the use of a Blue Badge is available in the Department for Transport booklet - The Blue Badge scheme booklet: rights and responsibilities in England (PDF, 1.57MB).
+More information on the use of Blue Badges is available from the Department for Transport - Blue Badge scheme: rights and responsibilities in England.